Codeception/codeception.github.com/_posts/2013-07-31-nothing-is-untestable-aspect-mock.markdown

 ## How it Works

 There are no magical meadows and mighty unicorns in a hat.
-But AspectMock uses something really powerful to break the rules.
+Still AspectMock uses something really powerful to break the rules.
-You may have heard of Aspect Oriented Programming.
-The Go AOP framework, developed by **@lisachenko** does awesome job to bring the AOP to PHP world.
+You may have heard of [Aspect Oriented Programming](https://en.wikipedia.org/wiki/Aspect-oriented_programming).
+[Go AOP framework](https://github.com/lisachenko/go-aop-php), developed by **@lisachenko** does awesome job to bring the AOP to PHP world.
 It intercepts all method calls and allows to put your own advices for them.
 The AspectMock is just an advice on top of Go Aop.

 Go Aop scnans all libraries and enhances `include` and `require` statements with PHP filters.
 Go adds a parent proxy class to any loaded PHP class on the fly.
 So If we get back to Yii2 example, `User::findByUsername` call will invoke that method on a proxy class.

 ## Conclusions

-AspectMock still considered to be an experimental project.
+**AspectMock still considered to be an experimental project.**
 But it has a wide potential.
 It is very simple and easy to use.
 It has very tiny api easy to remember and understand.
 That's why tests developed with AspectMock are very clean and readable.

-AspectMock is not a testing tool for the bad code.
-The good code is efficient code.
+**AspectMock is not a testing tool for the bad code.** The good code is efficient code.
 WordPress is much popular then any PHP framework, because of its efficiency.
 Magento does not have unit tests (only integration), but is the most popular ecommerce platform.
 We can't say how many there are unit tests in Facebook, but we can bet, it started without unit tests.
-Overusing dependency injection does not make the code more efficient nor readable.
+Code should do its job.
+Code should be readale and maintanable.
+Overusing dependency injection does not make the code more efficient in any sense.
+By the way, [in Ruby dependency injection is not widely used](http://david.heinemeierhansson.com/2012/dependency-injection-is-not-a-virtue.html), but as you may know ruby developers are very passionate about testing.

-AspectMock is not a tool for newbies who didn't learn good developing practices.
+**AspectMock is not a tool for newbies** who just didn't manage to learn the good practices.
-It is advanced tool, that require you to explicitly set dependencies in test.
+It is advanced tool, that require you to set dependencies explicitly in a test.
 That may require deep knowledge on internals of framework you use.

 You can try it on your own project.
 If you have code parts that can't be unit tested in classical manner, then AspectMock can do a job for you.